-You know those builder grade, jumbo sized bathroom mirrors that aren’t exactly high style design, can be fashioned to your taste with a quick modification.
-When updating a bathroom, one slice of the budget usually goes to a bathroom mirror.
-Even the budget mirrors at Home Goods can run between $50-$60 for a small-ish mirror.
-For our latest bathroom renovation, instead of replacing the bathroom mirrors – we updated them.
+For our latest bathroom renovation, instead of replacing the bathroom mirrors – we decided to update them with a DIY bathroom mirror frame.
 (PS.
-If you didn’t catch the big ol’ bathroom reveal, head over here first and check out the ahhhh-mazing before and after.)
-We framed vanity mirrors for less than $40 in wood.
-So, for the price of one small sized hanging mirror, we framed out two huge bathroom mirrors, in an afternoon.
-Let me show you how!
+If you didn’t catch the big ol’ bathroom reveal, head over here first and check out the pretty stunning before and after.)
+We framed these two vanity mirrors for less than $40 in wood.
+For the price of one small-sized hanging mirror, that you’d find at Home Goods, we DIY framed out two huge bathroom mirrors, in an afternoon.
+In the tutorial below I’ll show you how to frame a bathroom mirror!

-Supplies Needed *affiliates links used
+Project Supplies Needed

 1×3 boards (to your measurements – we used 4 8ft pine boards)